SEO - Tactics & Methods

-White Hat SEO:
+White Hat SEO

-If it conforms to the search engine's guidelines.
+It conforms to the search engine's guidelines.

-If it does not involves any deception.
+It does not involve in any deception.

-It ensures that the content a search engine indexes and subsequently ranks is the same content a user will see.
+It ensures that the content a search engine indexes, and subsequently ranks, is the same content a user will see.

-It ensures that a Web Page content should have been created for the users and not just for the search engines.
+It ensures that a web page content should have been created for the users and not just for the search engines.

-Black Hat or Spamdexing:
+Black Hat or Spamdexing